python-pillow/Pillow/CONTRIBUTING.md

 # Contributing to Pillow

-Contributions of bug fixes, feature additions, tests, documentation and more can be made via [issues](https://github.com/python-pillow/Pillow/issues) and/or [pull requests](https://github.com/python-pillow/Pillow/issues).
+Bug fixes, feature additions, tests, documentation and more can be contributed via [issues](https://github.com/python-pillow/Pillow/issues) and/or [pull requests](https://github.com/python-pillow/Pillow/issues).
+All contributions are welcome.

 ## Bug fixes, feature additions, etc.